Cockpit Documentation

 Joystick Configuration

-For vehicles controlled via a joystick, button and axis mappings can be set by clicking the burger menu (top left), then selecting "Configuration" and navigating to the Joystick tab.
+For vehicles controlled via a joystick, button and axis function mappings can be set through the Settings / Joystick section of the left sidebar:

 Joystick Config